ELITR/online-text-flow/README.md

 - https://quest.ms.mff.cuni.cz/elitr/monday-seminars/
 - https://quest.ms.mff.cuni.cz/elitr/debug/

 Use `ws://quest.ms.mff.cuni.cz/textflow`, `ws://quest.ms.mff.cuni.cz/elitr/monday-seminars`, etc. for streaming up the data to the [server](#online-text-flow-server--serverpy) with the [client](#online-text-flow-client--clientpy) via websockets.
 Remember to modify both the [nginx](setup/nginx) config and the [setup/](setup/) scripts accordingly if changing or introducing new mountpoints.

+The design features of the frontend are described in the [index](#elitronlinetextflowindexhtml) and [login](#elitronlinetextflowloginhtml) sections.

 ## Quick Tips